Alena-Alexander/lamp-lessons/Notes.md

 }
 ?>
 ```
+The original User class has two properties, $name and $password, and a method to
+save the current user to the database.
+Subscriber extends this class by adding an
+additional two properties, $phone and $email, and includes a method of displaying
+the properties of the current object using the variable $this, which refers to the cur‐
+rent values of the object being accessed.
 ### The parent keyword
 If you write a method in a subclass with the same name as one in its parent class, its statements will override those of the parent class.
 Sometimes this is not the behavior you want, and you need to access the parent’s method.
 To do this, you can use the parent operator, as in Example 5-24.